 Picking a VPN service is a daunting task.
-With 300+ VPN providers out there, choosing the right one means striking the right balance between services, ease of use and obviously – pricing.
+With hundreds of different VPN providers out there, choosing the right one means striking the right balance between services, ease of use and pricing.

-Those looking for a solid VPN service will obviously first do their due diligence to find the best match.
+Those looking for a solid VPN service will obviously want to do their due diligence to find the best match.
 If that’s you – you’ve come to the right place.
-Why, you might ask?

-We’ve listed prices in US Dollars as most VPN services are global and they charge in that currency.
+P.S.
+Prices are mainly listed in US Dollars due to most VPN services being global and charging in that currency.
 Some will, however, display the price in your home currency.

 The best offshore VPN for privacy and unblocking

-First on the list is ExpressVPN and well-deserved position, at that.
-Its biggest selling points are great speeds on our tests, as well as solid customer support.
-With 145 locations in 90+ countries, paired with plenty of clients, it’s among the best services out there.
+With 148 locations in 94 countries, paired with plenty of clients, it’s among the best services out there.
 Regardless of your platform, you will find a native client, as ExpressVPN offers clients for Mac, Windows, Linux, but also iOS and Android, and even BlackBerry (albeit limited to a handful of models).

 ExpressVPN also offers routers with custom fireware and VPN browser extensions, making it an all-around great service.